 Isn’t that so much nicer than the standard narrow pieces that are mitered at the upper corners?
 I sure think so!
 So let me show you how I installed this super easy DIY window casing.

-I’m trimming windows that have never had trim installed on them before, so that means that I’m starting from the very beginning.
-If your windows are already trimmed, and you’re just wanting to install a different style, that means you probably already have jambs installed, so you can skip ahead a few steps.
+I’ll show you step-by-step how I did this, but please note that I’m installing casings on windows that have never had trim installed on them before, so that means that I’m starting from the very beginning.
+If your windows are already trimmed, and you’re just wanting to beef up the trim and change the style, that means you probably already have jambs installed, so you can skip ahead a few steps.

 This is what my window looked like before I got started…

 So let me show you how to get from that completely untrimmed window to a finished window with beautiful casing.

 How to install DIY window casings (window trim)

 Step 1 – Trim away any excess insulation and drywall.

 If you’re starting with newly installed windows like I am, the first thing you’ll want to do is make sure that the drywall is cut flush with the framing around the window, and also make sure that there’s no excess insulation that will get in the way.

 If you have excess insulation like I did, or if you need to trim away any drywall that didn’t get cut flush with the window framing, just use a utility knife or serrated kitchen knife to cut away the excess.